hyperledger/besu-docs/docs/HowTo/Find-and-Connect/Specifying-NAT.md

 [`--p2p-host`](../../Reference/CLI/CLI-Syntax.md#p2p-host) and
 [`--p2p-port`](../../Reference/CLI/CLI-Syntax.md#p2p-port).

-## Kubernetes

-Specify `KUBERNETES` to explicitly specify Hyperledger Besu is running inside a Kubernetes cluster.
-Besu automatically detects if it is running inside of a Kubernetes cluster and interacts with Kubernetes APIs as required to determine external IP addresses and exposed ports.
-The configuration is stored in `/opt/besu/shared/kube-config`.

 ## Auto

-`AUTO` is the default NAT method. `AUTO` detects if Besu is running inside a Docker container or a Kubernetes cluster.
+`AUTO` is the default NAT method. `AUTO` detects if Besu is running inside a Kubernetes cluster or a Docker container.
 If running inside:

+* A Kubernetes cluster, `AUTO` acts as if you specified [`KUBERNETES`](#kubernetes).
 * A Docker container, `AUTO` acts as if you specified [`DOCKER`](#docker).
-* A Kubernetes cluster, `AUTO` acts as if you specified [`KUBERNETES`](#kubernetes).
-* Neither a Docker container nor a Kubernetes cluster, `AUTO` acts as if you specified [`NONE`](#none).
+* Neither a Kubernetes cluster nor a Docker container, `AUTO` acts as if you specified [`NONE`](#none).

 ## None